-Causes of Blade Breakage
+Causes of blade breakage.

 - 1. Excessive blade thickness in relation to the flywheel diameter. - 2.
+Defective welding.

-Defective welding. - 3.
-Incorrect tension, particularly if the blade is over tensioned; the tension spring no longer fulfills its function. - 4.
-After use it is recommended that you slacken the tension, especially overnight (placing a visible notice of this operation). - 5.
-Misalignment of the flywheels. - 6.
-Irregularity of flywheel surface, for instance, an accumulation of sawdust while cutting resinous materials. - You can correct these problems by readjusting the machine, changing the way you operate it or by changing the blade.
+3. Incorrect tension, particularly if the blade is over tensioned; the tension spring no longer fulfils its function.

+4. After use it is recommended that you slacken the tension, especially overnight.
+(Be sure to place a clearly visible note on the machine that you have done this.

+5. Misalignment of the flywheels.

+6. Irregularity of flywheel surface, for instance, an accumulation of sawdust while cutting resinous materials.

+You can correct these problems by readjusting the machine, changing the way you operate it or by changing the blade.
 Try only one change at a time.

-Causes of the blade dulling
+Causes of blade dulling.

-- 1. Poorly set side guides or rear thrust guide. - 2.
-Poor tracking. - 3.
-Wrong blade selection.
+1. Poorly set side guides or rear thrust guide.

+2. Poor tracking.

+3. Wrong blade selection.
 If the blade is too narrow, it will flex more easily and decrease the quality of the cut.
-The blade should also have the correct pitch and width. - 4.
-The tooth pitch is too fine (too many teeth per inch). - 5.
-Certain woods will dull a steel blade very quickly, especially tropical hardwoods (teak, koa, etc.).
-Other woods with a high silicon content will also dull the blade quickly; even a cut as short as 6" will cause damage to the blade. - 6.
-On certain exotic woods, the ends have been painted.
+The blade should also have the correct pitch and width.

+4. The tooth pitch is too fine (too many teeth per inch).

+5. Certain woods will dull a steel blade very quickly, especially tropical hardwoods (teak, koa, etc.).
+Other woods with a high silicon content will also dull the blade quickly; even a cut as short as 6" will cause damage to the blade.

+6. On certain exotic woods, the ends have been painted.
 This is done to control the drying.
-The paint is very abrasive and will dull the blade is you cut through it.
+The paint is very abrasive and will dull the blade as you cut through it.
 It is recommended that you cut the painted ends off your wood.

-Using a Radius Chart

-Until you become well acquainted with your saw, it is best to use the contour (radius) chart to determine which size blade to use for a specific application.
+Until you become well acquainted with vour saw, it is best to use the contour (radius) chart to determine which size blade to use for a specific application.
 Radius charts can be found in many woodworking books, magazine articles and on blade boxes.
 They differ slightly from one another but are good as rough indicators of how tightly a curve can be cut with a particular blade.
 Each blade saw and operator is different, so it is impossible to make a truly accurate chart.
 A blade can cut continuously without backtracking any curve that has a radius as much as or more than is shown on the chart.
-For example: a 3/16" blade will cut a circle with a 5/16" radius or a 5/8" diameter.
-To test if a 3/16" blade would work for a particular curve, place a dime (roughly 5/8") over the pattern.
+For example: a would work for a particular curve, place a dime (roughly 5/8") over the pattern.
 The 3/16" blade can cut a curve bigger than the dime, but not smaller.
 You can use everyday items such as coins or a pencil to determine which blade to use.
 A quarter is the size of the tightest cut that can be made with a 1/4" blade.
 A dime is the size of the tightest curve that can be cut with a 3/16" blade.
 A pencil eraser is the size of the tightest turn that you can make with a 1/8" blade.
 After a while you won't even need an object to size the possible curve of a blade because you will have become familiar with this process.
 There are options to matching the blade to the smallest curve pattern.
 If there is only one very tight cut, it may be best to use a turning hole, a relief cut, successive passes or to change the blade.
 If you have a lot of cutting to do, you can use a wider blade for the bigger curves and then switch to a narrower blade for the tighter curves.
 Changing the blades can often save cutting and finish time.
 The chart above is only a rough guide and is not to scale, but from the information you can construct your own guide.